Completing an universal $m$-gonal form with a closing unary piece: Introduction

-As an improvement the result, Kim and the author \cite{KP'} showed that the growth of $\gamma_m$ is exactly linear on $m$ by proving the following theorem. \begin{thm} There exists an absolute constant $C>0$ such that for any $m \ge 3$. \end{thm} \begin{proof} See \cite{KP}. \end{proof} In effect, $\gamma_m$ is strictly bigger than $m-4$.
+As an improvement of the result, Kim and the author \cite{KP'} provided the optimal growth of $\gamma_m$ on $m$ which is exactly linear on $m$ by proving the following theorem. \begin{thm} There exists an absolute constant $C>0$ such that for any $m \ge 3$. \end{thm} \begin{proof} See \cite{KP}. \end{proof} In effect, $\gamma_m$ is strictly bigger than $m-4$.
 In other words, the representability of every positive integer up to $m-4$ by an $m$-gonal form is essential for its universality but does not characterize its universality.

 Then how far is it to an $m$-gonal form which represents every positive integer up to $m-4$ from an universal form?
-The following theorem may suggest the answer.
+The following theorem (which is the main goal in this paper) may suggest the answer.